Dommisse Lodge Rental

 - The director lives on the property, and if you need immediate assistance, call 920-318-9518.
 In case of a medical, fire, or other life-threatening emergency, call 911.
 Marsh Haven is located at W10145 Highway 49 East in the town of Waupun, Fond du Lac County.

 - Restroom options: The pit toilets are located in the block building near the Dommisse Lodge and are available 24/7.
-The running water public restrooms are located inside the Vine/Griffith Main Building and can be accessed during our open hours of 12 to 4pm weekdays and 9am to 5pm weekends.
+The running water public restrooms are located inside the Vine/Griffith Main Building and can be accessed during our open hours of 12 to 4pm Thursdays & Fridays and 10am to 4pm weekends.
 Please let a staff member know if any supplies are needed in any of the restrooms.

 - There are games, puzzles, volleyball, croquet and other activities in the lodge.
 Feel free to utilize, just return when done.